Mugetsu-1/StudentPerformancePrediction/README.md

 This project predicts **student academic performance** (Pass/Fail or Final Score) using machine learning techniques.
 The goal is to analyze how factors such as study time, attendance, and previous grades affect student outcomes.

-This project is designed for **machine learning intern roles** and focuses on data preprocessing, model comparison, and evaluation.
+This project is designed for **machine learning beginner try** and focuses on data preprocessing, model comparison, and evaluation.

 ---